-Q: Your contact at a DPD France and/or its affiliates client company suggests that you charge more than the value of the services provided in order to help you achieve your objectives.
+Q: Your contact at a GeoPost/DPDgroup client company suggests that you charge more than the value of the services provided in order to help you achieve your objectives.
 In exchange, they ask you to hand over 3% of the amount you earn for your company.
 What should you do?

-A: At DPD France and/or its affiliates, transparency and honesty are key.
+A: At GeoPost / DPDgroup, transparency and honesty are key.
 Here, the client's request implies that you pay them a sum of money in exchange for overcharging, which they would overlook.
 This is not transparent, not honest... and not legal!
 It constitutes corruption and is punishable by criminal sanctions both for the contact making this suggestion (even if you do not accept) and for you, as soon as you give in to the suggestion.
 Do not therefore accept this suggestion and inform your Ethics Officer.

-3.2 Prevent and manage conflicts of interest
+32 Prevent and manage conflicts of interest